FG: Mass Housing, Food Security, Inclusive Growth Remain National Priorities

 Earlier in his opening remarks, the Managing Director of MOFI, Dr. Armstrong Takang, said the SIPC initiative will immensely benefit Nigerians especially those in rural communities.

-“Why don’t we create a program that allows us to convert those desolate, unproductive pieces of land and assets into productive communities, where they have a source of livelihood.
+“Why don’t we create a programme that allows us to convert those desolate, unproductive pieces of land and assets into productive communities, where they have a source of livelihood.

 “They too can also get into the Nigerian dream, and the renewable agenda of Mr. President.
 They can own homes, they can afford to pay for those homes, through the activities in those communities, especially farming, whether it is crop production or livestock.